 It was her turn to stare.
 She narrowed her eyes at the man with the angular jaw and pale skin, and tried to work out what the hell was going on.
 Jemima Jones was smart, brave and rarely scared, yet the only explanation she could think of for being not-dead-but-not-alive-either was utterly ridiculous.
 It couldn’t possibly be true.
 Could it?

 With a love of books bordering on the obsessive, Jemima read a lot of supernatural, horror and paranormal novels.
 In fact she had read all of them.
 She entered every Goodreads give-away, retweeted all the author Tweets, was an avid Bookstagrammer and also a member of Netgalley.
 She even blogged about her favourite books under the name ‘Jemima Puddlebook’ (which she knew was a stupid name, but she wasn’t very creative).
-There wasn’t one fantastical YA characters that she wasn’t familiar with.
+There wasn’t one fantastical YA character that she wasn’t familiar with.
 She was an expert on what herbs to eat to ward off werewolves, what spells worked on Muggles, where to stab a zombie to kill them and what Stefan Salvadore’s favourite sandwich was (it was cheese and pickle, but only true fans knew that).

 Her bibliomania was the only reason Jemima had taken the job at the local library.
 With her degree in English Literature (a First, no less), and the years of work experience at London publishing houses and local papers, she was totally over-qualified for such an underpaid job.
 But she didn’t care about climbing the ranks of the publishing elite or getting the juiciest story for the tabloids.
 Jemima just wanted to work somewhere where she didn’t have to talk to anyone, where nobody looked at her and she got to be surrounded by books all day.
 Young Adult fantasy books, to be precise.